 Perfect for busy weeknights, picky eaters, or anytime you want a no-fuss, no-chop meal that still tastes great.

-Other simple and delicious hamburger based meals include this Easy Onion Soup Meatloaf and this Quick and Healthy Hamburger Soup.
+Other simple and delicious hamburger based meals include this Easy Onion Soup Meatloaf, this Stove Top Suffing Meatloaf and this Quick and Healthy Hamburger Soup.
 Sometimes I forget that ground beef isn't always used for hamburgers!

 Table of contents